department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-facility-url-change.md

 name: Runbook - Facility URL Change
 about: Submit a request to change the URL of a facility
 title: 'URL Change for: <insert facility name>'
-labels: Facilities, Drupal engineering, Redirect request, URL Change, User support, VA.gov frontend
+labels: Drupal engineering, Facilities, Redirect request, User support, VA.gov frontend
 assignees: ''

 ---

 ### Implementation date
 When does this request need to be live:
 [MM/DD/YYYY]